shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 Install the Arduino IDE
 ~~~~~~~~~~~~~~~~~~~~~~~

-Download the latest version of ``Arduino IDE`` from the official arduino site and install it.
-At present, OpenCR is confirmed to be running in version ``1.16.0`` or later.
+Download the latest version of ``Arduino IDE`` from the official arduino homepage, and install it.
+Currently, the OpenCR will be on service in the version ``1.16.0`` or later.

 https://www.arduino.cc/en/Main/Software

-When installing, unzip the downloaded compressed file into the desired folder and execute the installation file from the terminal as follows.
-For reference, the example below uses the folder named ``tools`` in the user's top folder (``~/``) as the Arduino IDE folder.
+Then, extract the downloaded file to the desired folder and execute the installation file from the terminal.
+In this case, the example shown below makes the folder *tools* in the user's top folder (``~/``).
+This folder will act as the Arduino IDE folder.

 .. code-block:: bash

   cd ~/tools/arduino-1.6.12
   ./install.sh

-Finally, add the location of the ``Arduino IDE`` installed above to the absolute path setting named ``PATH`` in the ``bashrc`` file as shown below.
-Add the following path to bashrc with the gedit editor (you can use another editor that you are comfortable with) and use the ``source`` command to apply the changes.
+Set the file path of installed ``Arduino IDE`` as an absolute path named ``PATH`` in the ``bashrc`` file.
+Here recommends to use **gedit editor**.
+(Use another editor, if necessary.)
+Finally, `source` it to apply the changes.

 .. code-block:: bash